 Pictured Recipe: Sweet & Savory Grilled Chicken

 For marinated chicken: Place chicken in a shallow dish or 1-gallon zip-top bag.
 Add your homemade marinade, and refrigerate for at least one hour or up to 12 hours.
-(The longer it marinates, the more intense the flavor will be.)
+(The longer it marinates, the more intense the flavor will be.
+See above for our marinating time recommendations.)
 Remove the meat from the marinade, and pat dry before grilling or broiling.

 For dry-rubbed chicken: Combine the dry ingredients in a bowl.
 Dry the surface of the chicken well, then coat the chicken with the dry rub.
 For the best flavor, massage the spice rub into the chicken.
 Let the chicken rest for up to 30 minutes before grilling or broiling.